serdarhaliloglu/Phishing-Email-Analyzer/README.md

 The script written by Johnny Wachter is used.
 We have changed the regex in IPAddresses.py which is in the class files. https://github.com/JohnnyWachter/intel

+The codes are integrated into our project.
+It will be added soon.

 ## VirusTotal Module
 - Ongoing